happyspace/StatisticalInferenceProject/StatisticalInferenceToothGrowth.md

 ```

 ![](StatisticalInferenceToothGrowth_files/figure-html/box_plot-1.png)

-Empirically from examining the plot dose of vitamin c would be the strongest factor for tooth length.
-For lower doses of vitamin c orange Juice is more effective than assobic acid.
+Empirically, from examining the plot, dose of vitamin c would be the strongest factor for tooth length.
+For lower doses of vitamin c, orange Juice is more effective than assobic acid.

 ## Analysis

-From exploration, the delivry method of Orange Juice was better at low doses.
-Now confirm this result by performing t-tests testing the different delivery methods for the different dose levels.
+From exploration, the delivery method of Orange Juice was better at low doses.
+We will confirm this observation by performing Student's t-test, testing the different delivery methods for the different dose levels.

-As noted above the analysis assumes that each dose ~ delivery where carried out on a different subject (pig).
-As such we test with the assumption that subjects are not paired and that subject have an unequal varience.
+As noted above, the analysis assumes that each *dose ~ delivery* where carried out on a different subject (pig).
+As such we test with the assumption that subjects are not paired and that subjects have an unequal variance.

-We will assume for our **H0** hypothesis that the delivery method are equal in effectivness.
+We will assume for our **H0** hypothesis that the delivery method are equal in effectiveness.
 We will use the 95% confidence interval.

 ### Create a wide data set